Qihoo360/hbox/README.md

 launch-cmd | execute command
 worker-memory | amount of memory to use for the worker process is 10GB
 worker-num | number of worker containers to use for the application is 2
-worker-cores | number of cores to use for the worker process is 3
-ps-memory | amount of memory to use for the ps process is 1GB
+worker-cores | number of cores to use for the worker process is 3 worker-gcores | number of gpu to use for the worker process is 1 ps-memory | amount of memory to use for the ps process is 1GB
 ps-num | number of ps containers to use for the application is 1
 ps-cores | number of cores to use for the ps process is 2